libretro/docs/docs/library/beetle_gba.md

 ### Directories

-The Beetle GBA core's internal core name is 'Mednafen VBA-M'
+The Beetle GBA core's internal core name is 'Beetle GBA'

 The Beetle GBA core saves/loads to/from these directories.